BethShip: Bethlehem Shipbuilding Corporation

 Asbestos had many uses at Bethlehem Steel Corporation.
 Raybestos cloth, in particular, put many workers at risk.

-Raybestos cloth was woven from asbestos yarns, then utilized in numerous things due to its extreme resistance to heat and fire.
-At BethShip, management stored the cloth in the storeroom, where many workers frequented.
+Raybestos cloth was woven from asbestos yarns and then utilized in numerous things due to its extreme resistance to heat and fire.
+At BethShip, management stored the cloth in the storeroom, to which many workers had access.

-Each time a piece of the cloth was cut, microscopic asbestos fibers were released into the air, along with dust.
-Anyone in the vicinity risked inhaling the tiny fibers, known to be fatal over time.
+Each time a piece of cloth was cut, microscopic asbestos fibers and dust were released into the air.
+Anyone in the vicinity risked inhaling the tiny fibers, which can cause tissue damage and illness over time.

 - Burners